EnderPicture/SwinIR-GUI/README.md

       - `window_size` is always `8` except for de-jpeg model, which is `7`
       - for example 50(tile size) * 8(window_size) + 32(overlap) = 432px * 432px tiles.
       - 50 - 90 is good for 8gb vram card
+  - run button
     - batch run files through selected model, results in `/output` folder
+  - status text
+    - shows program status and progress of image processing

 ## What is this